No Quarter Catch Crew

-No Quarter Catch Crew (NQCC) is an American professional wrestling stable that performs in WWE on the NXT brand.
-The stable currently consists of Charlie Dempsey, Wren Sinclair, and Kendal Grey.
-Grey is the current WWE Evolve Women's Champion while Dempsey is a former two-time NXT Heritage Cup Champion.

-The stable name is derived from the military term "No quarter" and catch wrestling.
+No Quarter Catch Crew (NQCC) was a professional wrestling stable that performed in WWE on the NXT brand.
+The stable name is derived from the military term "no quarter" and catch wrestling.
 Their motto is "No pity, no mercy, no remorse, no quarter".

 History

-WWE (2023–present)
+WWE (2023–2026)

 At the end of 2022, Drew Gulak was assigned to the NXT brand, where he played the role of Hank Walker's mentor.
 On February 14, 2023, episode of NXT, Gulak turned on Walker and aligned with Charlie Dempsey to form the No Quarter Catch Crew (NQCC).
 Weeks later, Damon Kemp and Myles Borne joined the NQCC.

 On the February 27, 2024, episode of NXT, Dempsey defeated The Meta-Four's Noam Dar 2–1 under British Rounds Rules to win the NXT Heritage Cup.
 The following week at NXT: Roadblock, NQCC announced that the NXT Heritage Cup will be defended by the whole stable under the "Catch Clause".
 Under the Catch Clause, NQCC as a whole referred to themselves as the NXT Heritage Cup Champions but WWE only recognize Dempsey as the official champion.
 The Catch Clause was first invoked on the March 19 episode of NXT, with Gulak defeating Chase University's Riley Osborne 2–1 to successfully defend the Cup in his final NXT appearance.
 On the April 16 episode of NXT, Gulak was written off television after he was accused by Ronda Rousey of an alleged inappropriate behavior backstage.
 His contract with WWE was not renewed and he departed the company on May 3.
 In kayfabe, NQCC had hired Tony D'Angelo and his family to eliminate Gulak offscreen.
 D'Angelo demanded payment for the job but NQCC refused, causing a brawl between the two factions and resulting in a six-man tag team match between the two factions the following week at Week 1 of Spring Breakin', which was won by The D'Angelo Family (D'Angelo, Channing "Stacks" Lorenzo and Luca Crusifino).
 On the May 7 episode of NXT, Dempsey and Borne faced Tyson Dupont and Tyriek Igwe in a tag team match.
 Before the match started, the match referee was declared "unavailable" and Stacks was announced as the special guest referee, costing Dempsey and Borne the match through a fast count.
 After the match, an irate Dempsey gave D'Angelo a title shot at the NXT Heritage Cup as payment due to The D'Angelo Family and invoked the Catch Clause, which was nullified when D'Angelo and his Family kidnapped Kemp and Borne later that night.
 On the following week, D'Angelo defeated Dempsey 2–1 to win the Cup, ending Dempsey's first reign at 76 days.